DevHillary/Interview/README.md

 ## 📄 License

-This project is for assessment purposes.
+This project is developed by **Hillary Chege** for interview-related purposes.

 ---